jeromedecoster/dotfiles/README.md

 Dotfiles
 ========

-My OS X / Windows dotfiles FTW!
+My OS X / Windows dotfiles

+Mainly inspired by the dotfiles of Ben Alman but everything was rewritten from scratch

 ## Installation
 ### OS X